-My name is Lerae Olesen, and I am currently serving as President of SDAB.
-I am a South Dakota native, born in Sioux Falls at what was then called Sioux Valley Hospital in 1955.
-Because I was a premature baby, my lungs weren’t fully developed, and I was given too much oxygen in the incubator.
-My optic nerve was damaged, resulting in total blindness.
-This was the situation for lots of babies born in the 1940’s and 50’s.
-While I’m sure my parents were quite devastated to have a blind child, we have all realized that things could have been much worse in that I could have sustained additional disabilities.
+My name is Lerae Olesen, and I am currently serving as Secretary and immediate past President of SDAB.
+I am a South Dakota native, born in Sioux Falls in 1955.
+Because I was a premature baby, my lungs weren’t fully developed, and I was given too much oxygen in the incubator, which damaged my optic nerve.
+This was a common cause of blindness in the 1940s and 1950s.

 I attended the Sd Scool for the Blind and Visually Impaired at its then new location in Aberdeen for all of my grade school and high school years.
-While there, I learned to read and write braille and to use a typewriter, enabling me to do all of the academic work necessary for my education.
-I also learned skills of blindness, such as using a white cane and doing daily tasks without vision.
-I made many friendships with other students, some of whom are lifelong friends, and who are also members of SDAB.
+In addition to academics, I learned skills of blindness, such as braille, using a white cane and doing daily tasks without vision.
+I made many friendships with other students, some of whom are lifelong friends, and members of SDAB.

 Music has always been a very important part of my life.
 While at school, I sang in the chorus and took piano and guitar lessons.
 The ability to play by ear was helpful to me during my schooling as well as for jobs I would hold.
 A music education major at Augustana University was my first step into college life.
 Even though I completed my BA degree, teaching in a public school was not my desire.
 I worked in 2 nursing homes in Sioux Falls for several years, doing music activities with the residents.
 In 1985, I left my job at Good Samaritan Village in Sioux Falls to pursue a music therapy equivalency degree at Western Michigan University in Kalamazoo.
 Following my music therapy internship in Wisconsin, I worked in Rochester, MN for almost 10 years as a music therapist in two nursing homes.